Free Things to Do that the Whole Family Will Enjoy!

 Phenix City Splash Pads

-Take a leisurely stroll along Chattahoochee Riverwalk to see the rich heritage of Columbus.
+Bike Rentals.
+Take a leisurely bike ride along the Chattahoochee Riverwalk to see the rich heritage of Columbus.
+Bikes are available to rent on Broadway in Uptown Columbus.

 Chattahoochee Valley Libraries